 Discover the groundbreaking science happening at the Norwich Research Park!
 Find out what happens in the lab, and how the Park’s vision to change lives and rethink society is being brought to life, right on your doorstep.

 Step into a giant nose and learn the science behind snot, allergies and asthma.
 Become an atmospheric detective.
 Take flight on the bumblebee trail or build a new species of plant from LEGO®.
-Activities from Norwich Research Park partners UEA, the John Innes Centre, the Quadram Institute, the Earlham Institute, The Sainsbury Laboratory, Norfolk & Norwich University Hospital plus Big C: Norfolk’s Cancer Charity.
+Activities from Norwich Research Park partners UEA, the John Innes Centre, the Quadram Institute, the Earlham Institute, The Sainsbury Laboratory, plus Big C: Norfolk’s Cancer Charity.

 Please note that the seed pod explosion is no longer happening, and NNUH can no longer attend.

 The way a plant looks is determined by its DNA.
 Follow the genetic instructions to build a new plant from LEGO, or create a pea by rolling a dice.
 How many different plants can we get by starting with the same materials?
 How will the weather effect your plant?
 Scientists from the John Innes Centre celebrate 100 years of the Genetic Society by exploring genes in this hands-on activity.

 The John Innes Centre is an independent, international centre of excellence in plant science, genetics and microbiology.
 The John Innes Centre has a long tradition of training PhD students and postdoctoral researchers.
 PhD degrees obtained via the John Innes Centre are awarded by the University of East Anglia.
 The John Innes Centre has a contingent of postdoctoral researchers, many of whom are recruited onto the institute’s Post-doctoral Training Fellowship programme.
 The John Innes Centre is also the Norwich base of the Sainsbury Laboratory, an institute focused on plant disease.

 Sonification – An Interdisciplinary Project